holepunchto/pear-docs/guide/making-a-pear-desktop-app.md

 The two application instances used Hyperswarm's distributed hash table (DHT) to connect with each other.

-The DHT can easily connect across different machines, so we can also chat with other people, as long as they run our application.
+The DHT enables connections across different machines, so chatting with other people is also possible, as long as they run the same application.

 One option is to copy the code, but it is also possible to distribute the application itself over the DHT.
 This is the topic of [Sharing a Pear Application](./sharing-a-pear-app.md).